Adenoma

 Where can adenomas occur in the body?

-Adenomas can occur in various organs, including the colon, thyroid, pituitary, and adrenal glands.
+Adenomas can occur in various parts of the body, including the colon, thyroid, pituitary gland, and adrenal glands.

 Are all adenomas benign?